Wuxyo/COMP90051_SML_Project1/README.md

 # COMP90051 Statistical Machine Learning - Project 1

-This is project 1 of COMP90051 Statistical Machine Learning course at the University of Melbourne.
+This is the project 1 of COMP90051 Statistical Machine Learning course at the University of Melbourne.

 ## Group Members
 #### Group Name: Hunter